Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 ## The Platform Work

-The part I am proud of is not that EMH calls an LLM.
-Calling an LLM is easy.
+The part I am proud of is the platform around the model call, because calling an LLM is easy:

-The harder work is everything around it:

 1. a React frontend for profiles, jobs, applications, prompt editing, and queue inspection
 2. a Sanic backend with MySQL, Redis, MinIO, and Tortoise models